 Participation needed!
 The Innovation Pipeline, a new tool from MHI

 The Ministry of Highways and Infrastructure (MHI) is continually exploring ways to improve the way we do business.
-Innovation helps … Read more “Participation needed!
-The Innovation Pipeline, a new tool from MHI”
+Innovation helps us respond to the changing environment in which we operate.
+The Innovation Pipeline (TIP) is a new tool that will help us to innovate together.
+MHI is currently using TIP for innovation challenges to help […]

 SUMA changes its name to Municipalities of Saskatchewan

-The Saskatchewan Urban Municipalities Association (SUMA), the voice of Saskatchewan’s hometowns, announced recently that it is changing its name to … Read more “SUMA changes its name to Municipalities of Saskatchewan”
+The Saskatchewan Urban Municipalities Association (SUMA) announced recently that it is changing its name to Municipalities of Saskatchewan.

 Canadian construction labour demand to intensify over short term; will require more than 300,000 new workers over decade